ahgamut/ahgamut.github.io/_posts/2020-11-20-netpicking-1.md

 ---

-The `Hello World!` introduction to many neural network libraries has the user write a small network for the [MNIST][MNIST] dataset, train it, test it, get 90% accuracy or more, and thereby get a feel for how the library works.
-When I started using [PyTorch][pytorch], I followed such a tutorial on their website, but I wondered why the particular network (with `Conv2d` and `ReLU`) was picked in the tutorial.
-Why not a different convolution layer, or a `Linear` layer with a `Sigmoid` activation?
+The `Hello World!` introduction to neural network libraries has the user write a small network for the [MNIST][MNIST] dataset, train it, test it, get 90% accuracy or more, and thereby get a feel for how the library works.
+When I started using [PyTorch][pytorch], I followed such a tutorial on their website.
+But I wondered why a network with `Conv2d` and `ReLU` was picked in the tutorial.
+Why not a different convolution or a `Linear` layer with a `Sigmoid` activation?

 When someone designs a neural network, why do they pick a particular architecture?
-Obviously, some conventions have set in, but the primary reason is performance: Network *A* got a higher accuracy (or whatever metric) than Network *B*, so we use *A*.
-What additional information can I use when making this decision?
+Obviously, some conventions have set in, but the primary reason is performance: Network *A* got a higher accuracy (or AUC) than Network *B*, so use *A*.
+Is there more information I can use when making this decision?
 Let's look at a bunch of networks and find out.

 ## Measurements and Baselines